mikenotfound/maplecroft-tech-test/README.md

 # maplecroft-tech-test

-Welcome to the maplecroft techinical test.
+Welcome to the maplecroft technical test.

 This project contains an api only pre-built django application.